qinjie/sagemaker_bring_your_own/sagemaker_container/README.md

 ### Step by Step Debugging

 1. Build the docker image with name (or tag) `sagemaker-bring-your-own`.
+   * If the image is not updated, add `--no-cache` parameter to the `docker build` command.

 ```bash
 docker build -t sagemaker-bring-your-own .